 This figure displays reports of Falls resulting in residual harm to patients.
-Harm is defined as physical or psychological injury (including increased anxiety), inconvenience (such as prolonged treatment), monetary loss, and/or social impact, etc., suffered by a person.
 Residual harm is the extent of harm to the patient after discovery of the incident and after any attempts to minimize adverse consequences.
 The AHRQ Harm Scale provides the following possible responses: No harm, Mild harm, Moderate harm, Severe harm, Death, or Unknown harm.
 This figure includes Incidents where the EXTENT OF HARM was reported.
 While Unknown harm is displayed in this figure, it is not described further.